Hints from a Successful 2012 Summit via Gotemba Trail and a 2009 Fail via Subashiri Trail

 If you can spend a night in Gotemba first, it will make the venture less exhausting and you can begin your hike rested rather than stressed from navigating the commute.

-In 2012, I stayed at the Hotel Gotembakan 21, which is right across from the train station and the bus stops.
+In 2012, I stayed at The Gotembakan, which is right across from the train station and the bus stops.
 It’s a simple, efficient, no-frills hotel, but it does have a restaurant and coffee shop.
 My room had a fantastic view of Fuji.
 Many inexpensive and good restaurants are nearby, as is a grocery store, which sold some delicious local produce (vine-ripened cherry tomatoes!), which I enjoyed on my ascent.
 A convenience store located across from the bus station sells water, energy drinks, sun block, and other items.

 Just to underscore a few important thoughts that bear repeating: